2019–20 Azerbaijan Basketball League

-The 2019–20 Azerbaijan Basketball League, is the 27th season of the top professional basketball league in Azerbaijan.
+The 2019–20 Azerbaijan Basketball League was the 27th season of the top professional basketball league in Azerbaijan.

 Teams

 Eight teams joined the competition.
 Only 80ies repeated presence from the previous season.

 Competition format

 The eight clubs played a four-legged round robin tournament where the four first qualified teams would advance to the playoffs.
 The league started on 10 October 2019.